pagkly/Zed/Investopedia4/Generally Accepted Accounting Principles (GAAP).md

 **5.)
 Principle of Non-Compensation**

-Both negatives and positives should be reported with full transparency and without the expectation of debt compensation.
+Both negatives and positives should be reported with full transparency and without the expectation of [[Debt|debt]] compensation.

 **6.)
 Principle of Prudence**

-Emphasizing fact-based financial data representation that is not clouded by speculation.
+Emphasizing fact-based financial data representation that is not clouded by [[Speculation|speculation]].

 **7.)
 Principle of Continuity**

-While valuing assets, it should be assumed the business will continue to operate.
+While valuing assets, it should be assumed the business [[Will|will]] continue to operate.

 **8.)
 Principle of Periodicity**